NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 maintainers if the original maintainer has abandoned the derivation.
 The 7 day number was mostly arbitrary and can easily be changed in the future.
-A longer grace period would also result in more packages being fixed before the breaking change is shipped which would mean that end-users would experience less breakage on channels.
+A longer grace period would also result in more packages being fixed before the breaking change is shipped, which results in less breakage for end-users.

-# Unresolved questions ## Critical Packages and Tests
+# Unresolved questions

+## Critical Packages and Tests

 What if a breaking change breaks NixOS tests?
 There must be packages and tests so critical that we can not merge without them passing?
-In that case do we leave the PR open until fixed? or use the `staging` branch?
+In that case do we leave the PR open until fixed?

 # Future work
 - Create a tool for automatically notifying maintainers of broken dependents